Awards & Prizes

 IET Award, Savoy Place, London – 24th October 2019

 The Institution of Engineering and Technology’s Awards Committee gives a Sir Henry Royce Medal each year for “outstanding engineering project or career development”.
-This year it went to Dr Robert Hoye.
+This year David Whale, Chairman of the Foundation Awards Committee, was proud to present it to Dr Robert Hoye, a Royal Academy of Engineering Research Fellow in the Department of Materials Science and Metallurgy at Cambridge University.

 MoD Apprenticeship Award – August 17th 2018